BDelhees/mendicantbias/src/README.md

 pip3 install wandb
 ```

-After that, we tried to login via to see if it work without a dockerfile:
+After that, we tried to login via to see if it works without a dockerfile:

 ```sh
 wandb login "super special secret code which we cannot share here"
 ```
 This worked.
-To include weights and biases in our script, we added the following lines to our loading_and_preparing_data.py script:
+To include weights and biases in our script, we added the following lines to our **loading_and_preparing_data.py** script:

 ```sh
 import wandb